Ehrhart Theory over Abelian Group Rings: Proofs of Rationality, Reciprocity, and -Brion

 \section{Proofs of Rationality, Reciprocity, and $\varphi$-Brion}

 Our approach starts with the well-known multivariate version of Ehrhart series and Stanley's original approach to represent Ehrhart series for simplices through summation over cones \cite{StanleyDecompositions}.
-A lot of our results rely on the fact that the relations we know and love (e.g., reciprocity, Brion, etc) survive under the right maps.
+Many of our results are based on the fact that the relations we know and love (e.g., reciprocity, Brion, etc) survive under the right maps.

 Let $\Delta=\conv(v_1,\ldots,v_{d+1})$ be a $d$-dimensional half-open simplex with vertices in $\Q^d$ with first $k$ facets removed.
 That is, $\Delta$ is defined by